GreedYLearner1146/ABHFA-Net/README.md

 # Citation

-If you find our work useful, you can cite it as follows:
+If you find our work useful, you can cite it as follows (in latex ref):

+@article{lee2025enhancing,
+  title={Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ATTBHFA-Net}, author={Lee, Gao Yu and Dam, Tanmoy and Ferdaus, Md Meftahul and Poenar, Daniel Puiu and Duong, Vu}, journal={arXiv preprint arXiv:2510.18326}, year={2025}
+}

+or directly as:

+Lee, G.Y., Dam, T., Ferdaus, M.M., Poenar, D.P., Duong, V.: Enhancing few-shot classification of benchmark and disaster imagery with attbhfa-net. arXiv preprint arXiv:2510.18326 (2025)

 # Relevant References